Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 10. Finding more revision resources and study help

-If you don't click with a certain revision method, don't worry – you can keep testing different ones out until you find one that works for you.
+If you don't click with a certain revision method, don't worry – you can keep testing different ones until you find one you like.

 11. Using memory techniques for studying